777Tim777/TaskTracker/README.md

 - **React 17 (UMD via CDN)**
 - **Tailwind CSS (CDN)**
+- **Supabase (PostgreSQL + API)**
 - **JavaScript (ES6+)**
 - **HTML5**
-- **Browser LocalStorage**

-This project is intentionally implemented without a build system to keep it lightweight, transparent, and easy to deploy on GitHub Pages.
+This project is intentionally implemented without a build step to keep it lightweight and easy to deploy on GitHub Pages.

 ---

 ## 🚀 Deployment

-The application is deployed using **GitHub Pages**.
+The frontend is deployed using **GitHub Pages**.

-### How it’s deployed:
-- The project consists of a single `index.html` file
+- The application consists of a single `index.html` file
-- React and Tailwind are loaded via CDN
+- React, Tailwind, and Supabase are loaded via CDN
-- GitHub Pages serves the app directly from the repository
+- Supabase provides shared persistence via a hosted PostgreSQL database

 ---